baraline/convst/README.md

-This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a fast algorithm that search for a set of shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.
+This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, one of the fastest and more accurate shapelet algorithm.
+It compute a set of convolutional shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

 ## Installation

 The repository was developped under Python 3.8.
-We will extend support to Python 3.7 in future version, although the modifications might be minors.
+We will guarantee the support of Python 3.7 in future version, although the modifications might be minors or inexistant.
 To install the package and run the example you must :

 0. If you are making a new installation, first install python, pip and setuptools.